Key Takeaways

 Days on market (DOM) is a measure of the average length of time a home remains listed on the market before being put under contract.
 A lower DOM signals a highly competitive seller’s market with more pressure on buyers to make higher offers and remove contingencies.
 A higher DOM signals a buyer’s market as sales are slower and sellers have less leverage.

-The current median days on market (DOM) in New Hampshire is 28 days.
-This means homes in New Hampshire spend less than a month on the market before becoming pending sales, indicating a competitive seller’s market with low inventory, high demand, and properties moving swiftly.
+The current median days on market (DOM) in New Hampshire is 64 days.
+This means homes in New Hampshire spend more than two months on the market before becoming pending sales, indicating a less competitive seller’s market.

 New Supply Statistics